apache/dolphinscheduler/README.md

 ## QuickStart in Kubernetes

-Please referer the official website document: [QuickStart in Kubernetes](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/installation/kubernetes.html)
+Please refer to the official website document: [QuickStart in Kubernetes](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/installation/kubernetes.html)

 ## How to Build